 - Brain tumours

 - Spinal tumours

-His interests include the management of brain and spine tumours (including pineal, thalamic and brainstem tumours), hydrocephalus, endoscopy and minimally invasive neurosurgery, the management of Chiari malformations and syringomyelia, neural tube defects (including foetoscopic repair of spina bifida/myelomeningocoele) and the tethered cord, the management of spasticity, the neurosurgical management of paediatric neurovascular conditions (haemorrhages) as well as the treatment of the degenerative spine (slipped discs and trapped nerves).
+His interests include the management of brain and spine tumours (including pineal, thalamic and brainstem tumours), hydrocephalus, endoscopy and minimally invasive neurosurgery, the management of Chiari malformations and syringomyelia, neural tube defects (including foetoscopic repair of spina bifida/myelomeningocoele) and the tethered cord, the neurosurgical management of paediatric neurovascular conditions (haemorrhages) as well as the treatment of the degenerative spine (slipped discs and trapped nerves).

 He is the training and education lead as well as lead for undergraduate medicine for neurosurgery.
-He has an active interest in research with a number of national and international presentations and publications.
-He is the organiser of the international Endoscopy in Neurosurgery course ( hands-on course covering all aspects of neurosurgical endoscopy – cranial and spinal).
+He has an active interest in research (Principal Investigator on a number of trials) with a number of national and international presentations and publications.
+He is the organiser of the international Endoscopy in Neurosurgery course (hands-on course covering all aspects of neurosurgical endoscopy – cranial and spinal).
 He has received a special recognition award for his endoscopic and minimally invasive techniques which have allowed access to previously inaccessible lesions and their resection using endoscopic ultrasonic aspirators with one of the largest series of such resections in the world.
 He has the largest UK series of paediatric brain and spine tumour resections using Gliolan (intraoperative tumour fluorescence).

 Areas of interest

-Paediatric and Adult Neurosurgery; Neuro-oncology; Hydrocephalus; Neuro-endoscopy and minimally invasive neurosurgery; Chiari and Syringomyelia; Neural Tube Defects; Degenerative Spine; Spasticity
+Paediatric and Adult Neurosurgery; Neuro-oncology; Hydrocephalus; Neuro-endoscopy and minimally invasive neurosurgery; Chiari and Syringomyelia; Neural Tube Defects; Degenerative Spine

 Current NHS consultant posts held